ESFJ: So Supportive

 - Judging means that ESFJs prefer to live their lives in a structured and organized way.

-At So Syncd, we call ESFJs ‘So Nurturing’ because helping others is a core part of their personality.
+At So Syncd, we call ESFJs ‘So Supportive’ because helping others is a core part of their personality.
 They are also known as The Consul, The Caregiver and The Guardian Provider.

 ESFJ personality characteristics